mahakporwal02/mahakporwal02.github.io/content/jobs/Scout2018/index.md

 url: 'http://nmmun.in/'
 ---

-- Organising and managing the technical committee.
+- Organising and managing the technical committee of Narsee Monjee Model United Nations.
-- Developing its website.
+- Developing its website so that delegates can find information, register and pay for the event, and find latest updates about it.
-- Mentor to newbies in tec
+- Mentor to students new to the technical world.